sayedzeeshan/Aruuz/README.md

 # Aruuz

 Description:
-A software that scans Urdu poetry poetry into metres and feet.
+A software that scans Urdu poetry into metres and feet.

 Deployment:
 1. Database: The complete database is available at Aruuz.Website/DB folder.
 It can be setup on mysql server.